MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/configure-sharepoint-store-settings.md

 - SPO160
 - MET150
 ms.assetid: 6b806fb8-9295-441d-b954-07009021dc48
-description: "This topic explains how to turn on or off the option for SharePoint Online users to buy or get apps from the SharePoint Store.
-It also explains how the SharePoint Online admin can manage app requests from users."
+description: "Learn how to allow or prevent users from getting apps from the SharePoint Store, and how to manage app requests."
 ---

 # Configure settings for the SharePoint Store